Bremen-class frigate

 The eight F122 Bremen-class frigates of the German Navy was a series of frigates commissioned between 1982 and 1990.
 The design was based on the proven and robust Dutch but used a different propulsion system and hangar lay-out.
 The ships were built for anti-submarine warfare as a primary task although they were not fitted with towed array sonars.
 They were also equipped for anti-surface warfare, while having anti-aircraft warfare point defences.
+The Bremen class frigates replaced both the Zerstörer 1 class destroyers and the Köln class frigates.

 This class of ship was one of the last to be constructed under post-war displacement limitations imposed by the WEU on West Germany.